 Borrowers are quite burdened with student loan debt.
 Most of the students find it really hard to make payments for their student loans.
 According to the Federal Reserve and Federal Reserve Bank of New York, around 44.7 million Americans owe over $1.56 trillion in student loan debt.

 If you are buried in student loan debt and ran out of options to solve this problem, then filing for bankruptcy might be your only option.
 But it is quite challenging to qualify for loan discharge if you file for bankruptcy as it involves a very complicated legal process.

 If you are willing to put in the effort and go for it then you need to know what all requirements you need to meet before starting.

 Table of Contents

-If you want to get your loans discharged under Bankruptcy, you need to get a good bankruptcy attorney.
-As it is mentioned that this process involves complicated legal procedures, doing it on your own would end badly.
+If you want to get your loans discharged under bankruptcy, you need to get a good bankruptcy attorney.
+As it is mentioned that this process involves complicated legal procedures, filling for the process on your own would end badly.

 You need to go to court and go through an 'adversary proceeding'.
 This proceeding will focus mainly on your student loans part of the bankruptcy filing.

 At present, the law says that the only way that loans will qualify for discharge is if you or your dependents are facing some 'undue hardship'.